Work & Projects

 Dash is a browser extension that adds a "new tab" dashboard with widgets driven by personal data from various sources.

-This project originally started as a design exploration in time management in October 2018.
+This project started as a design exploration in time management in October 2018.
 When trying to learn a new skill, or reach certain outcomes in a project, consistency is key. _"Practice a little every day"_, _"Write a little every day"_.
-But reaching consitency is difficult, it relies on balance.
-Time is scarce.
-Overspending it on one project takes it away from other projects, a situation I often found myself in (and I still do).
+But reaching consistency is difficult, it relies on balance.
+Overspending time on one project takes it away from other projects, a situation I often found myself in (and I still do).

-What if you could, ahead of time, plan **timeboxes** for all the projects you wanted to work on in a week, or in a month?
-And crucially, what if you could also nudge yourself into respecting those timeboxes by geting frequent and instant feedback on your overall progress?
+What if you could, ahead of time, plan **time boxes** for all the projects you wanted to work on in a week, or in a month?
+And crucially, what if you could also nudge yourself into respecting those time boxes by getting frequent and instant feedback on your overall progress?

 At the outbreak of COVID-19, and while procrastinating on my thesis work, I experienced a surge in interest to work on this again, and I started implementing a proof-of-concept.
 Iterating on the above idea, I first built the **"Time Goals"** widget.
 Later, I built two more related widgets: a "streaks" widget, and an (audio)book-specific time goals widget.